fuzzzerd/NoteToSelf/content/blog/2024/simple-italian-ice-recipe.md

 - 20 strawberries (substitute a similar volume of your favorite fruit)
 - 6 cups ice cubes

-## Dirctions
+## Directions

 The first step is to make our fruit sugar mixture:

 1. Dice fruit into small pieces.
-1. Make simple syrup: Mix 1 cup sugar and 1 cup water, boil until sugar is disolved.
+1. Make simple syrup: Mix 1 cup sugar and 1 cup water, boil until sugar is dissolved.
 1. Mix 1 cup of hot simple syrup with diced fruit.
 1. Allow to cool, and refrigerate overnight.